 Kevin Shaw is the Principal of Heatherlea, which he founded in 1991 together with wife Caryl.
 Costa Rica is one of Kevin's favourite wildlife destinations, and he has guided tours tours here many times together with Paco.

 * scheduled return flights between London Gatwick and San José, airport taxes,

 * ground and boat transportation as outlined, including all transportation in Costa Rica in a modern and spacious air-conditioned vehicle,

 * accommodation and all meals, including breakfast, lunch and dinner.
 Water is provided in the vehicle each day.
 Our guides also provide cold slices of mango and pineapple in very hot places!

 * the services of your leaders.

 * entrance fees to parks and reserves, and tips to hotels and restaurants.

 What's not included in your holiday price:

-* personal insurance, drinks and other personal expenses, visa costs where necessary, optional tips to the driver and local guide, and any other costs not specified as 'included'.
+* personal insurance, personal expenses including drinks ordered at the lodges, visa costs where necessary, optional tips to the driver and local guide, and any other costs not specified as 'included'.